belle2/tools/README.md

 basf2 tools
 ===========

-This repository contains the scripts to install and set up the [Belle II Analysis Software (basf2)](https://github.com/belle2/basf2).
+This repository contains the scripts to install and set up the [Belle II Analysis Software Framework (basf2)](https://github.com/belle2/basf2).

 The basf2 tools are set up by sourcing `b2setup`.